m4rcingsxr/sellsphere/README.md

-# SellSphere - E-commerce Platform for Electronics
+# SellSphere - An E-commerce Platform for Electronics

 ## Overview

-SellSphere is a feature-rich e-commerce platform designed to sell electronics efficiently and effectively.
-The platform leverages modern technologies to deliver a smooth online shopping experience, structured with three modular applications:
+SellSphere is a project aimed at building an e-commerce platform for selling electronics.
+It’s made up of three main components:

 - **Admin Panel**: A powerful management interface for handling business operations.
 - **Client Application**: A customer-facing storefront for browsing and purchasing products.